wzacs1/BioinfWorkshop/Workthroughs/Part1-2_IntroToLinux.md

 ```
 Wow, there's a lot of variables set for you already as you can see.
 These also show the way to define variables.
 Variables are defined by a text string, then an equal sign, then the assignment to that variable; all without spaces.
 Succinctly: `VARIABLE=Assignment`.
 The all capitalization for the variable is not required, but is often done by convention.
 It helps to make them stick out.

 The other requirement for shell variables is that they cannot START with a number.
-This is also a common programming restriction and we will see this is true in R. They may contain numbers, but cannot start with numbers.
+This is also a common programming restriction and we will see this is true in R. They may CONTAIN numbers, but cannot start with numbers.

 One variable that may have jumped out to you at the top is HOME.
 To instruct bash that we are looking for the value of a variable we use the dollar sign special character (`$`) in front of it.
 This is a fairly common notation among languages.
 Let's also introduce the `echo` command to print the variable definition.
 - `echo`: Prints a line specified by user.